-These key lime pie ice cream pops are refreshing, indulgent, and just plain seductive!
-You can’t eat just one.
-We dare you to try.Jump to Recipe
+Key lime pie ice cream pops – delightful, citrusy, silky smooth, and delicious ice cream pops.
+These pops are refreshing, indulgent, and just plain seductive!
+And guess what, you can’t eat just one.
+But, we dare you to try.Jump to Recipe

 Our first taste of key lime pie was love at first bite.
-We first tried it in the Florida Keys where just about every business sells their version of this delightful dessert.
+We first tried it in the Florida Keys, where just about every business sells its version of this delightful dessert.
 You can get key lime on a stick, dipped in chocolate, etc.

 Key Lime Pie is the Perfect Summer Dessert